Juan Diego

 Juan Diego Cuauhtlatoatzin (1474–1548), (Note: This is the official name of the saint.
 A modern, though more precise rendering would be Juan Diego Cuāuhtlahtoātzin, with his indigenous name roughly translating as "he is who speaks like an eagle".) also known simply as Juan Diego (/es/), was a Nahua peasant and Marian visionary.
 He is said to have been granted apparitions of Our Lady of Guadalupe on four occasions in December 1531: three at the hill of Tepeyac and a fourth before don Juan de Zumárraga, then the first bishop of Mexico.
 The Basilica of Our Lady of Guadalupe, located at the foot of Tepeyac, houses the cloak (tilmahtli) that is traditionally said to be Juan Diego's, and upon which the image of the Virgin is said to have been miraculously impressed as proof of the authenticity of the apparitions.

 Juan Diego's visions and the imparting of the miraculous image, as recounted in oral and written colonial sources such as the Huei tlamahuiçoltica, are together known as the Guadalupe event (el acontecimiento Guadalupano), and are the basis of the veneration of Our Lady of Guadalupe.
 This veneration is ubiquitous in Mexico, prevalent throughout the Spanish-speaking Americas, and increasingly widespread beyond.
 (Note: See, for example, the remarks of Pope John Paul II in his 1997 Apostolic Exhortation, Ecclesia in America para.
 11, regarding the veneration of Our Lady of Guadalupe as "Queen of all America", "Patroness of all America", and "Mother and Evangeliser of America"; cf. (Sousa, Poole & Lockhart 1998).
 In May 2010, the church of Our Lady of Guadalupe in Makati, Manila, Philippines, was declared a national shrine by the bishops' conference of that country.)
 As a result, the Basilica of Our Lady of Guadalupe is now one of the world's major Christian pilgrimage destinations, receiving 22 million visitors in 2010.
 (Note: For comparison, in 2000, the year of the Great Jubilee, 25 million pilgrims were reported by the Rome Jubilee Agency, but in 2006 the city of Rome computed altogether 18 million visitors, many of whom were there for purely cultural reasons.
 Eight million were expected at Lourdes in 2008 (the 150th anniversary of the apparitions).)

-Juan Diego is the first Catholic saint indigenous to the Americas.
-(Note: Rose of Lima (1586–1617) was the first person born in the Americas to be canonized (1671), while Martín de Porres (1579–1639) was the first American saint (1962) of mestizo heritage.
-Kateri Tekakwitha (1656–1680), a Mohawk-Algonquian woman from what is now the United States, was the first Native American saint (2012).)
+Juan Diego was the first indigenous American canonized as a saint by the Catholic Church.
+(Note: Rose of Lima (1586–1617) was the first person born in the Americas to be canonized (1671), while Martín de Porres (1579–1639) was the first canonized American saint (1962) of mestizo heritage.
+Kateri Tekakwitha (1656–1680), a Mohawk-Algonquian woman was the first Native American from what is now the United States to be canonized (2012).)
 He was beatified in 1990 and canonized in 2002 by Pope John Paul II, who on both occasions traveled to Mexico City to preside over the ceremonies.